List of The Wolves of Mercy Falls characters: Samuel Roth

 Samuel Kerr "Sam" Roth was bitten by Beck, who needed young blood to keep the wolf pack going, when he was only 7 as he waited for his school bus, before Shiver.
 Sam was raised in Duluth.
 After his parents tried to kill him by holding him down in a bath and cutting both his wrists, he was adopted by Beck, age 8.
 Both his parents got life sentences for the attempted murder of their son.
 After Grace is pulled off her tire swing and almost killed by the wolves, Sam saves her by shifting and carrying her home.
 When the wolves are hunted, after the "death" of Jack Culpeper, and he is shot, Grace finds him, naked, on her back porch and they start a relationship.
 When they both discover that by injecting meningitis into their system, and inducing a fever, shifting will be stopped, Sam and Jack volunteer to be injected.
 Jack later dies and after Sam shifts halfway through the injection, Grace assumes that he has died too.
 He did survive and they are reunited at the end of Shiver.
 During Linger Sam has to come to terms that he is now fully human.
 And when an increasingly sick Grace calls out in her sleep, her parents find out Sam has spent the night, and Lewis forbids her from seeing her again, ground her and Amy drives to the hospital.
 Leaving Sam alone, with the knowledge that something is wrong with Grace, but not knowing what.
 He then spends his nights alone in Beck's house with only new werewolf Cole and 11 years worth of memories.
 His birthday falls during the events in Linger – his birthday falling in March.
 Grace presents him with studio time in a local Duluth recording studio 'Anarchy Incorporated'.
-He loses Grace at the end of Linger when she was re-infected with the wolf toxen by Cole, to save her from dying, and shifts, running into Boundary Wood.
+He loses Grace at the end of Linger when she was re-infected with the wolf toxin by Cole, to save her from dying, and shifts, running into Boundary Wood.
 In Forever, when the wolves are under threat, Sam is injected by Cole so he can shift and lead the wolves out of boundary wood and to the peninsula Officer Koenig gave them.
 He prefers tea to coffee.
 He has a strong passion for guitar and song-writing, often coming up with lyrics during key scenes in the book.
 He has black hair, an "interesting shaped nose" and wolfish yellow eyes.